blidblid/berglund/README.md

 This monorepo is a framework built on top of Angular.
 The framework is geared towards enterprise development.
 The overall goal of the framework is app productivity at the cost of configurability.

+Note that most libraries are still experimental and _do not follow semantic versioning_.

 ## @berglund/rx

 `@berglund/rx` is a state architecture.